 - Encourage Saliva Flow – Saliva is crucial for healthy teeth and gums.
 The minerals found in saliva neutralize plaque acids and help promote the remineralization of teeth.
 Saliva also helps wash away food debris and plaque.
 To encourage the flow of saliva, try chewing sugar-free gums after meals, drink plenty of water and eat foods that contain a lot of water like fresh fruits and vegetables.

-By using these tips for healthy teeth and gums, you’ll keep your smile in shape.
+By using these tips for healthy teeth and gums, you’ll keep your teeth healthy.
 If you’re ready to visit a Houston or Bellaire orthodontist, schedule an in-person or virtual consultation at Houston Orthodontic Specialists today!